 The first PCB concept was invented at the beginning of the 20th century by German inventor Albert Hanson, who filed a patent for a flat conductor for a multi-layer insulating board, but the technology world was not yet ready to welcome this new electrical component and it did not catch on.
 In time, Paul Eisler, an Austrian inventor, located in England, took the PCB idea to another level.

 Eisler developed a copper foil placed on a non-conductive glass base, similar to the PCB of current days.
-The Austrian-born inventor conceived this brilliant idea, one of the most important inventions of this century, but unfortunately he had a major challenge gaining any acceptance.
+The Austrian-born inventor conceived this brilliant idea, one of the most important inventions of this century, but unfortunately had major challenges gaining acceptance.

 Although he developed what has become the backbone for today's mass production of computers, televisions, cars, and virtually everything electronic, he dealt with significant rejection of innovation,.